08Aristodemus24/project-seraphim/readme.md

 a. categorical vectors to image class
 b. categorical sequences of vectors to sentences
 c. categorical vectors to sentiments/emotional reactions class (such is the case for NLP)

+* write preprocessor for when user inputs an image from the client-side